-Affordability specifically refers to non-market housing (i.e. lower than market rates), and more generally may include the relatively lower cost of one housing form compared to another (e.g., a small townhouse compared to a large single-family home).
+Affordability specifically refers to non-market housing (i.e. lower than market Affordable housing/ rates), and more generally may include the relatively lower cost of one housing form compared to another (e.g., a small townhouse compared to a large singlefamily home).

-Area density variation Partial or total reduction in development rights on one site, in conjunction with an increase on another site, in order to achieve public benefit under an area development plan.
+Partial or total reduction in development rights on one site, in conjunction with Area density variation an increase on another site, in order to achieve public benefit under an area development plan.